ktagilbert/rookie-dev/_posts/2015-06-24-my-introduction-to-web-dev.markdown

 -I've put "#" in the place of an actual link for now because I don't have content or links for these pages yet.
 You may not never put a link here (For example, if you have content that just loads (or becomes unhidden) on the page when you click on the element).
 - So now, depending on what you want the menu to do and look like, you can think about what to do next.

-### Here are some ideas for how you may want the menu to look
+### Here are some ideas for how you may want your menu to look
 1. You may want the menu items to be laid out horizontally across your page.
-2. Maybe you will wan5 a menu item should to simply display specific content when clicked.
+2. Maybe you will want a menu item should to simply display specific content when clicked.
 Well, you can do that with JavaScript
 3. You could simply think about the style of the menu.
 	- Maybe you want the menu to have a background color
 	- Or, you want to change the font-size, font-color, or font-family of your text.